Kaljurand/K6nele/docs/android_wear/README.md

     adb shell am start -n ee.ioc.phon.android.speak/.activity.GetPutPreferenceActivity -e key keyRewritesMap --esa val Test

+There is a script <https://github.com/Kaljurand/K6nele/blob/master/docs/adb-put-rewrites.sh> that makes this configuration step simpler.

 ### Notes about rewrite rules

-- voice prompts use Google's text-to-speech engine by default, which does not support Estonian, so Kõnele falls back to Finnish.
+- voice prompts use the system default TTS engine, which on Huawei Watch 2 is Google's text-to-speech engine by default, which does not support Estonian, so Kõnele falls back to Finnish.
   This triggers the downloading of Finnish TTS data when first used, which lasts a while.
-  In general TTS is very slow on Wear (e.g. Finnish takes 20 sec to warm up), so consider designing your rewrite rules to use no voice prompts.
+  In general, TTS is very slow on Wear (e.g. Google's Finnish takes 20 sec to warm up), so consider designing your rewrite rules without voice prompts.

 ### Apps to install

-- TODO: something that supports `WEB_SEARCH`
+- TODO: something that supports the `VIEW` or `WEB_SEARCH` actions
-- another TTS engine
+- for Estonian TTS, install e.g. the EKI TTS service (e.g. from https://github.com/Kaljurand/EKISpeak/releases,
+  this service is also slow, starting to speak ~20 sec after being started).
+  The default TTS enging can be set in `Settings -> Accesibility -> Text-to-speech output`.

 Examples
 --------

 ### Assistant

-Long press on the upper button (on Huawei Watch 2) launces the ASSISTANT intent.
-Kõnele needs to be configured with rewrite rules to be of any use, e.g. setting a timer using the timer-intent worked.
+Long press on the upper button (on Huawei Watch 2) launces action `ASSIST`.
+Kõnele needs to be configured with rewrite rules to be of any use, e.g. setting a timer using action `SET_TIMER` worked.

 ### Hangouts

-Hangouts offers 3 input modes: RecognizerIntent (microphone icon), emoji, IME (keyboard icon).
+Hangouts offers 3 input modes: action `RECOGNIZE_SPEECH` (microphone icon), emoji, IME (keyboard icon).
 Kõnele opens from the microphone icon and is available in the IME rotation.
 The Kõnele IME does not support editing on Wear (swipe commands do not work and edits are not visible because the IME is not drawn over the editor but instead over the input mode selection GUI).